 Related: How to Choose a Maternity Swimwear

-6. Avoid hot direct sun.
-Choose an indoor pool with a moderated temperature to help avoid overheating.
+6. Avoid hot, direct sun.
+Choose an indoor pool with a good temperature to help avoid overheating.

-9. Vary your exercise routine.
+7. Vary your routine.
 Keep it interesting by attending different classes and participating in different swimming challenges.
-This way you are likely to stick with it, as no one feels motivated when they are bored.
+This way you’ll be more likely to stick with it, because no one feels motivated when they are bored.

-10. Create achievable goals and reward yourself when you achieve them.
-This can help to make exercising fun.
+8. Create achievable goals and reward yourself when you reach them.
+This can help make exercise fun.

 Make it a social event!
 Have a swim and then go out with your friends for (virgin) cocktails or a cute date at a café.

 The most important thing is that you are enjoying it and making it a part of your routine.
 You don’t want it to feel like a chore because then you’ll never want to exercise.
 Switch it up and invite your friends and family along.

 Disclaimer: Cake does not provide medical advice, diagnosis, or treatment.
 Any information published on this website or by this brand is not intended as a substitute for medical advice, and you should not take any action before consulting with a healthcare professional.

 LIKE WHAT YOU READ?